 Final Research Celebration (5%): We will be celebrating the learning of the Research Methods II students by attending their research poster session.
 You will celebrate the learning of your peers by asking them meaningful questions about their work and congratulating them on their work.
 To earn credit, you must attend the session, complete a worksheet, and maintain a positive and professional demeanor during the session.
+Students who arrive 10+minutes late or who leave 10+ minutes early from the Research Celebration will receive a 10% deduction on the assignment.
 Your presence is valued for those presenting, so please don't miss it!
-The Research Celebration will take place on Dec.
-13th @2-3:30pm and there will be no make-ups for students who are absent.
+The Research Celebration will take place on May 1st @2-3:30pm and there will be no make-ups for students who are absent.
 As the "final exam" for this course, the Research Celebration cannot be dropped or missed for any reason.